kununu/elasticsearch/doc/ADAPTER.md

 # Adapter
-Adapters are wrappers for third-party clients (pieces of code which handle the communication with Elastic), introducing a layer of abstraction which makes `Repository` and `Query` independent from the client(s) used.
+Adapters are wrappers for third-party clients (pieces of code which handle the communication with Elasticsearch), introducing a layer of abstraction which makes `Repository` and `Query` independent from the client(s) used.

 This package includes Adapters for the following clients
  - [elasticsearch-php](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html)